 - The Elements of an Effective Dental Website Design

 Because of the way online marketing works, each of these three factors can rely on and influence one another.
 For instance, the rate at which patients bounce affects your website’s ability to rank highly in search results.
-Since none of these marketing factors exist in a vacuum, having a concerted dental marketing strategy can help your practice achieve the best results possible.
+Since none of these marketing factors exist in a vacuum, having a concerted strategy can help your practice achieve the best results possible.

 The Importance of a Great Dental Website:

-Essential Pages on a Great Dental Website:
+Essential Pages on Your Website

 Balancing the needs of patients, who prefer cleaner, image-focused websites, with search engines, who require text-based content, is a key design consideration for dental homepages.
-A good amount of text for a homepage is at least 300 words, which doesn’t sounds like much, but can be difficult to achieve when including images and a healthy amount of white-space for aesthetic attractiveness.
+A good amount of text for a homepage is at least 300 words, which doesn’t sound like much, but can be difficult to achieve when including images and a healthy amount of white space for aesthetic attractiveness.